Central District Service Center

-Requirements: Must register (one time only) at the HCAP Central District Service Center prior to distribution day, Monday-Friday 2-3:30pm.
+Requirements: Must register (one time only) at the HCAP Central District Service Center prior or on the day of distribution, Monday-Friday 2-3:30pm.
 Please bring photo ID.

 The Weatherization Assistance Program assists income-eligible families and individuals by reducing their energy costs and addressing health and safety issues in their homes through energy-efficiency measures.
 Qualified applicants receive a home energy audit and individualized energy conservation education and may receive applicable energy saving devices free of charge.
 Learn more about the Weatherization Assistance Program here.

-Canned foods and hygiene products are collected and donated by district elementary schools, usually during the holiday season.
-Baskets are made with the donated items and distributed to low-income families in the Central District.
+Canned foods and hygiene products are collected and donated by district area elementary schools during the holiday season.
+Baskets of the donated items are distributed to low-income families in the Central District.

 Churches, Military Commands, and individual community groups adopt children ages birth to 17.
-Donors are giving age appropriate gift suggestions for each child.
+Donors are given age appropriate gift suggestions for each child.